How to Tell Your Boss or Team You’re Burnt Out Without Fear: A Practical Guide to Prepare and Protect Yourself

 • Prioritizing your well-being leads to long-term career success and fulfillment.

 If your current workplace isn’t willing to support you, it may be time to reassess whether the environment aligns with your values and needs.
-No job is worth sacrificing your health.
-Advocate for yourself—because you deserve a sustainable, thriving career.
+You have the right to protect your mental health.
+You have the right to a job that values your well-being.
+And you have the tools to speak up powerfully, professionally, and without fear.

 Article References